-Cano Health, Inc. ("CHI") and certain of its subsidiaries, as debtors and debtors in possession (collectively, the "Debtors"), submit this joint disclosure statement (the "Disclosure Statement") in connection with the solicitation of votes on the Joint Chapter 11 Plan of Reorganization of Cano Health, Inc. and Its Affiliated Debtors, dated March 22, 2024 (the "Plan") annexed hereto as Exhibit A. The Debtors commenced their chapter 11 cases (the "Chapter 11 Cases") under chapter 11 of title 11 of the United States Code (the "Bankruptcy Code") in the U.S. Bankruptcy Court for the District of Delaware (the "Bankruptcy Court"), beginning on February 4, 2024 (the "Petition Date").
+Cano Health, Inc. ("CHI") and certain of its subsidiaries, as debtors and debtors in possession (collectively, the "Debtors"), submit this joint disclosure statement (as may be amended, supplemented, or modified from time to time in accordance with the Restructuring Support Agreement and, together with all exhibits and schedules thereto, the "Disclosure Statement") in connection with the solicitation of votes on the Amended Joint Chapter 11 Plan of Reorganization of Cano Health, Inc. and Its Affiliated Debtors, dated April 22, 2024 (as may be amended, supplemented, or modified from time to time in accordance with the Restructuring Support Agreement and, together with all exhibits and schedules thereto, the "Plan") annexed hereto as Exhibit A. The Debtors commenced their chapter 11 cases (the "Chapter 11 Cases") under chapter 11 of title 11 of the United States Code (the "Bankruptcy Code") in the U.S. Bankruptcy Court for the District of Delaware (the "Bankruptcy Court"), beginning on February 4, 2024 (the "Petition Date").